 Gustavo Gimeno is Music Director of the Toronto Symphony Orchestra and Music Director of the Orchestre Philharmonique du Luxembourg (OPL).

-Gustavo Gimeno made his Canadian début with the TSO—to public and critical acclaim—in February 2018 with a virtuosic concert program featuring music by Beethoven, Ligeti, and Dvořák.
+Gustavo Gimeno made his Canadian début with the TSO—to public and critical acclaim—in February 2018.
 Gimeno has signed a five-year contract with the TSO to begin in the 2020/21 season, which is the Orchestra’s 99th.
-He is the TSO’s 11th Music Director starting in the Orchestra’s 99th season.
+He is the TSO’s 11th Music Director, starting in the Orchestra’s 99th season.